Spanish immigration to Brazil: Origins and destinations

 In all Brazilian states, the immigrants from Galicia predominated, and those were predominantly males, who emigrated alone, settled in urban centers and paid for their passage by ship.
 The only exception was the state of São Paulo, destination for the vast majority of the Spaniards, around 75% of the total.
-In São Paulo, 60% were from Andaluzia, and only 20% from Galicia.
+In São Paulo, 60% were from Andalusia, and only 20% from Galicia.
 Those had their passage by ship paid by the Brazilian government, emigrated in families and were taken to the coffee farms to replace the African slave manpower.
 In 1910 the penury faced by those emigrants in the coffee farms made the Spanish government to ban the free emigration by ship to Brazil.
-This act had little importance, because the emigrants, who were mostly from East Andaluzia, used to emigrate to Brazil though the Port of Gibraltar, between North Africa and Spain.
-The immigrants, attracted by the ganchos, used to leave their lands in Andaluzia and travel to Gibraltar in poor conditions.
+This act had little importance, because the emigrants, who were mostly from Eastern Andalusia, used to emigrate to Brazil though the Port of Gibraltar, between North Africa and Spain.
+The immigrants, attracted by the ganchos, used to leave their lands in Andalusia and travel to Gibraltar in poor conditions.
 Once in Gibraltar they could take several days to take a ship to Brazil.
 Once in São Paulo, they were employed in coffee farms under terrible working conditions.

 The main area of destination for Spaniards was the state of São Paulo, although the percentages of attraction to this state vary between 66% and 78% in different sources.
 The second largest contingent was deployed in Rio de Janeiro, while other states such as Minas Gerais, Rio Grande do Sul, Paraná, Mato Grosso, Pará and Bahia received smaller groups.
 Most Spaniards in Brazil came from the Galicia and Andalusia regions of Spain.
 Galician smallholders settled mainly in urban areas of Brazil.
 Starting in the early 20th century, most Spanish immigrants were Andalusian peasants who worked in the coffee plantations, mainly in rural areas of São Paulo State.

 The profile of the Spanish immigrants during the period 1908–26 shows that only 17.3% immigrated without the family, 81.4% were farmers, only 2.2% were artisans or skilled workers and 16.3% were in category of "others".
 These data reflect that the Spanish immigration was not very diversified and qualified and had a low mobility since it was subsidized by the Brazilian Government, then the immigrants were not free to decide where to work.
 In this way, the vast majority of those who came to São Paulo were directly taken to the coffee farms without having the opportunity to settle rural communities as land owners, or work in urban jobs.

 One factor that contributed to the more rapid process of assimilation and acculturation of the community of Spanish origin in Brazil was, in addition to linguistic and cultural proximity (accentuated by the high presence of Galicians), the ease with which both Spanish men and women married Brazilians: 64.7% of Spanish men married Brazilian women and 47.2% of Spanish women married Brazilian men.